cdk-patterns/serverless/the-xray-tracer/README.md

 # The X-Ray Tracer

 This is a pattern not defined by the components used but how they send information back to the AWS X-Ray service to help you make your application perform better when viewed through the Serverless [Well-Architected](https://aws.amazon.com/architecture/well-architected/) lens.
+A fully well architected solution would use embedded metric format for the logs like in the Julian Wood reference below but I am saving that for another pattern so as not to confuse the concepts.

 Some useful references: